 If you’re longing for a better way to organize handbags in your closet, it might be time to take the next step in your handbag organization game.
-Below are our tips for better handbag storage that will simplify your life.
+Below are a few purse storage ideas to help you organize your closet and create a system that works for you.

 To keep track of your go-to, everyday purse, create a dedicated space in your home that’s easy to remember and easy to access.
 Here are some places to consider: